-What to see around Kuala Lumpur.
+What to see in the vicinity of Kuala Lumpur.
 Cathedral of the Blessed Virgin Mary

-Let's talk about Malaysia.
-In the last article, we visited the Batu caves, where we became victims of macaques.
-Today there were no plans to leave the city, I wanted to look at the sights of Kuala Lumpur, located in the center.
+Let's continue talking about Malaysia.
+In the last article we visited the Batu Caves, where we became victims of macaques.
+Today there were no plans to leave the city; I wanted to see the sights of Kuala Lumpur located in the center.
 And there was something to see.

 But first it was necessary to resolve the issue of departures to Singapore.
-Since the trip to Singapore was drawn by chance, we did not have any train tickets or hotel vouchers.
-And if you book a hotel online, without wasting precious time looking for accommodation upon arrival, it's a matter of five minutes, then in order to buy a train ticket to Singapore you will have to get up from your computer and go to the city.
-Although a trip to Kuala Lumpur can hardly be called burdensome...
+Since the trip to Singapore happened by chance, we had neither train tickets nor hotel vouchers.
+And if you book a hotel online, without wasting precious time searching for accommodation upon arrival, it’s a matter of five minutes, then in order to buy a train ticket to Singapore you will have to get up from your computer and go to the city.
+Although a trip to Kuala Lumpur can hardly be called onerous...

 Merdeka Square, Kuala Lumpur

-Tickets to Singapore can be easily bought at the box office at KLCentral, located next to the entrance.
+Tickets to Singapore can be easily purchased at the KLCentral ticket office, located next to the entrance.
 A round-trip train ticket for two cost us 154 ringit, which is a little more than 1,500 rubles.
 Agree, it’s not the greatest loss to visit one of the most modern cities in the world and see its sights with your own eyes.
-Coming out of KL Central, it's a stone's throw to Merdeka Square.
-Not to say that this area made a stunning impression on me.
-Just cute, not really big square, adjacent to ancient buildings, noticeably decorating the local landscape.
+Coming out of KL Central, it's just a stone's throw from Merdeka Square.
+I can’t say that this square made a stunning impression on me.
+Just cute, not very big square, adjacent to ancient buildings, noticeably decorating the local landscape.

 Bird Park, Malaysia

 From Merdeka Square you can go, for example, to the bird park, which will take you no more than half an hour on foot.
-And if along the way you meet a local resident, then you will be thrown to the place, as was the case with us.
-Entrance to the park costs 48 rengit, plus you get a small discount to visit the aquarium - another attraction of Kuala Lumpur.
-The bird park, as the name implies, is a habitat for many bird species from various regions of the world.
-They are here in relative freedom and are not planted in cramped cages.
-The territory of the park from above, like a dome, is covered with a huge grid.
-"Fly the birds in the park, but you won't see freedom" - this is what the architect probably thought when he planned the site.
+And if along the way you meet a local resident, they will give you a lift to the place, as was the case with us.
+Entrance to the park costs 48 RUR, plus you get a small discount on entry to the aquarium, another attraction of Kuala Lumpur.
+The Bird Park, as the name implies, is a habitat for many species of birds from various regions of the world.
+They are here in relative freedom and are not put in tight cages.
+The territory of the park is covered from above, like a dome, by a huge net.
+“Birds fly around the park, but you won’t see the will” - this is probably what the architect thought when he planned the site.

 Singing peacock